 When I first came to Mexico, I learned to love agua de jamaica, a delicious beverage that was a little bit tart, usually sweetened and served cold.
-Many years later, I learned that agua de jamaica was made from dried hibiscus flowers.
-Recently, I have learned that this delicious drink has many health benefits, even medicinal uses, and that after they are boiled and strained, the flowers can be used as a meat substitute in tacos and other dishes!
+Many years later, I learned that agua dejamaica was made from dried hibiscus flowers and that after they are boiled and strained, the flowers can be used as a meat substitute in tacos and other dishes!
 Hibiscus is a good source of vitamins B1, C, and iron.
 It has many other health benefits and even medicinal uses.